Debasmita-Goswami/mini-wagering-game-app/README.md

 # Mini Wagering Game App (Using React Native Expo )
 This project is a basic React Native application developed using Expo, allowing users to authenticate, view a game card feed, participate in challenges, and integrate a live pedometer for tracking-based games.

+## Architecture

+React Native: The app is built using React Native, a JavaScript framework for building mobile applications.

+Navigation: Utilizes react-navigation for navigation between screens, including stack navigation for login/signup, tab navigation for main screens, and modal navigation for game details.

+State Management: State is managed using React hooks (useState, useEffect) and context API (useContext) for global state management.

+Firebase Integration: Integrated Firebase for authentication and real-time database functionality.

+Third-party Libraries: Uses various libraries like react-native-sensors for accelerometer integration and react-native-reanimated for animations.

 ## Features

 ### Authentication: